UoB-COMSM0110/2024-group-1/docs/UserStories.md

 > As a player, I want the game to have enough card variety and strategic depth so that I feel challenged and entertained.

-> As a player, I want the rules of the game to be adequately explained with a tutorial or instruction screen so that I can understand the game and play it properly.
+> As a novice player, I want the rules of the game to be adequately explained with a tutorial or instruction screen so that I can understand the game and play it properly.